 On the other side, controlled DCD donors – in whom death diagnosis is certified by circulatory criteria while admitted to an intensive care unit after proceeding with a withdrawal of life-sustaining treatment (WLST), agreed by their medical team and based on the futility of treatment and the absence of prognosis, or in the context of a refusal of treatment – is a procedure that is becoming more and more common in the ICUs of transplant hospitals.

 Training transplant professionals in the donation process and preservation techniques necessary to obtain viable organs from uncontrolled and controlled DCD donors is fundamental to expand the use of organs from this under-utilized resource.
+Hospital Clínic in Barcelona is a pioneering center in the use of organs from uncontrolled and controlled DCD donors.

 - To provide transplant professionals with the knowledge and technical skills necessary to organize the uncontrolled and controlled DCD process and adequately maintain potential donors to obtain organs for transplant.

-- To discuss the results of these procedures, including potential pitfalls, areas for improvements, and perspectives toward the future.
+- To discuss the results of these procedures, including potential pitfalls, areas for improvements, and perspectives toward the future

 Health care professionals involved in uncontrolled and controlled DCD, including but not limited to emergency, intensive care and anaesthesia medical physicians, transplant coordinators and surgeons, working or interested in working in the field.